coradoracorabora/itp/FizzBuzz/README.md

 do i need to be checking if a number is divisible by 3 or 5 before the `count++`? or can i just do it after, later in the while loop or in a different function altogether?

 I think in the middle of the function is necessary, time for nesting!

+can you nest a for loop inside of a while loop? i fucking hope so

+wait no i just need to use line 51 (while-else loop) which answers some of those questions

+im just gonna pick a number in the middle to have it replace so i can make sure i'm doint the fundamental part of this right, i'll figure out dividing later

+also I'll have it pick a range of numbers? cause i think i can get it to do that pretty easily?

+just realized that i can't tell the console to log 2 different outputs for the same input, 5 can't be 5 and also something else